How to Get a UK Visa 2025 | IFMOSA Work

 Key Observations

-1. Systemic Bias: African applicants face higher scrutiny, with rejection rates often tied to nationality rather than objective criteria (e.g., Algeria's 71% visitor visa rejection).
+1. Systemic Bias: African applicants face higher scrutiny, with rejection rates often tied to nationality rather than objective criteria.

-3. Documentation Trends: Pakistan/Sri Lanka face tighter checks due to fraud, while India's volume strains processing systems.
+3. Documentation Trends: Pakistan/Sri Lanka face tighter checks due to fraud concerns.

-4. Policy Shifts: UK's 2025 White Paper may tighten student visa compliance (5% max refusal rate for sponsors), risking university revenues.
+4. Policy Shifts: UK’s 2025 White Paper may tighten student visa compliance.

-5. Cultural Impact: Visa denials harm cultural exchange (e.g., Afghan Youth Orchestra initially barred) and UK's music/festival scene.
+5. Cultural Impact: Visa denials harm cultural exchange and UK’s music/festival scene.

 Step-by-Step: How to Apply for a UK Visa